COVID-19: Current Information

 - Novavax Nuvaxovid

 Measures in place

 Visit the Gouvernement du Québec website for details regarding the measures currently in place.

 Wearing a mask or face covering

 Starting May 14, wearing a mask in several enclosed or partially enclosed public places is no longer mandatory.
 On public transit and at healthcare facilities, the obligation is maintained.

 Wearing a mask remains recommended for vulnerable people and older adults.
 Please refer to the Gouvernement du Québec website for details.

 Recommendations for travellers

 - If you are showing COVID-19-related symptoms, stay home and take care of your health.
-You are worried or have questions, you can contact 811 or visit the Gouvernement du Québec
+You are worried or have questions, you can call 811 or visit the Gouvernement du Québec.

 - Directly contact officials at the sites you want to visit to make sure that they are open and make reservations in advance.